AdobeDocs/analytics-learn.en/help/analysis-workspace/building-freeform-tables/dimension-breakdowns.md

 ---
 title: Dimension Breakdowns in Analysis Workspace
 description: Freeform Analysis gives you the ability to do as many breakdowns as you want by dragging and dropping once.
 Faster analysis FTW!
 This video shows you how to do it.
-feature: analysis workspace - building freeform tables
+feature: freeform tables
 topics:
-audience: analyst, marketer
+audience: analyst
 activity: use
 doc-type: feature video
 team: Technical Marketing